 During childhood and the teenage years

 During these years, bones grow really quickly and large amounts of calcium are deposited in them to make them strong.
-In fact, by the time girls are 18 years old, and boys 20 years old, around 90 percent of bone strength and density has already been achieved.
+In fact, by the time girls are 18 years old, and boys 20 years old, around 90% of their peak bone strength and density has already been achieved.
 That’s why between the ages of 11 and 18 years, we have higher needs for calcium than at any other time in our lives.

 During pregnancy